 The APF TV Fun 400 is, originally, a RCA jack RF output device.
 Raphnet has a nice design for going direct to RCA Composite output and skipping the channel 3/4 output, but I’m unsure it’ll work (on this unit).
 My Sears Tele-Games has very clean output on channel 3 but a different and rather claustrophobic (circuitry) RF converter.

-I’ve run into a peculiar hardware gremlin on the Tele-Games unit.
+I’ve run into a peculiar hardware gremlin on the Tele-Games unit as well.
 Interestingly, each player, the board, and the ball are all “fired” at the screen by individual pins on the IC.
 One of the pins, player 1, is ghosted on the screen.

 Naturally we need to make some allowances for age with a 40 year old piece of electronics.
 I’ll be returning the APF based unit to the workbench in a follow-up video once I have a better idea where the problem lies.
 See you next time!